enderalansoy/scout-challenge/README.md

 Backend/API: Express.js
 HTTP module: Axios
-Frontend: React
+Frontend: React :)
-Others: Webpack, Babel, ESLint, Nodemon
+Others: Webpack, Babel, ESLint, Nodemon, Doctype

+## Challenges

+- Axios is used as HTTP module as it can handle async tasks with promises.
+- Finding HTML version in the website as cheerio.js would not be able to parse !DOCTYPE.
+- API is written with Express, returns a JSON to access outside origins.